subspace/protocol-specs/docs/decex/xdm.md

 Any domain of either end of an `Open` or `Initiated` channel can close the channel:

 1. Channel close transaction is sent by the channel owner.
 We allow closing channel request even if there the chain is not in the allow list so that reserve deposits can be claimed back.
+In the latter case, the initiator loses 20% of the deposit.
 2. Channel state is set to `Closed`.
 3. `Protocol` payload message to close channel is added to the `src_chain_id` outbox
 4. Operator on `src_chain_id` gossips the message